ethereum/execution-spec-tests/docs/writing_tests/writing_a_new_test.md

 The `state_test` and `blockchain_test` objects are actually wrapper classes to the `StateTest`, respectively `BlockchainTest` objects, that once called actually instantiate a new instance of these objects and fill the test case using the `evm` tool according to the pre and post states and the transactions defined within the test.

+If a blockchain-type test should only generate a test fixture in the Engine format (`EngineFixture`), the `blockchain_test_engine` object can be specified.
+This object is a wrapper for the `BlockchainTestEngine` class.

 ## `StateTest` Object

 The `StateTest` object represents a single test vector, and contains the